 Profile: GATX Corp (GMT)

-Rail North America consists of GATX's wholly-owned operations in the United States, Canada and Mexico, as well as two affiliate investments.
-Rail North America primarily provides railcars pursuant to full-service leases under which it maintains the railcars, pays advertisement valorem taxes and insurance and provides other ancillary services.
-These railcars have estimated useful lives of 30 to 38 years and an average age of approximately 16 years.
-Rail North America leases new railcars for terms that generally range from one to ten or more years, with renewals of existing leases and assignments generally ranging from 3-10 years.
-Rail North America also includes a locomotive leasing business, which consisted of 514 four-axle and 47 six-axle locomotives.
+Rail North America comprises the Company's operations in the United States, Canada and Mexico, as well as an affiliate investment.
+Rail North America primarily provides railcars pursuant to full-service leases, under which it maintains the railcars, pays advertisement valorem taxes and insurance, and provides administrative and other ancillary services.
+These railcars have estimated lives of 27 to 42 years and an average age of approximately 20 years.
+Rail North America has a diverse customer base, serving approximately 800 customers.
+Rail North America also owns a fleet of locomotives, consisting of over 610 older four-axle and approximately 30 six-axle locomotives.
 Locomotive customers are primarily Class I, regional, and short-line railroads and industrial users.
 Lease terms vary from month-to-month to 15 years.
-Rail North America also selectively remarkets rail assets, including assets managed for third parties and certain affiliates.
+Rail North America also remarkets rail assets, including assets managed for third parties and an affiliate.